cd-4/syft/README.md

 This is the general control scheme.
 They have different contexts but this is what you need in your head.

+I strongly suggest you read all of these because you simply cannot do most actions without knowing the key commands and there is no help via the GUI.

 `Esc` : Cancel

 `J/K` : Next/Previous